https://www.humantruth.info/guinea-bissau.html

 | q=195. | ||

 Guinea-Bissau is an unequal country, with male rights dominating those of women.
-Traditional Islamic beliefs are squarely the cause of this situation.
+Islamic beliefs are squarely to blame for this.

 See: